 The following tests must be performed before the procedure or surgery:

-CARE Hospitals will need to do an MRI (if you do not have an implantable defibrillator or pacemaker) or PET scan to determine if you have enough healthy heart tissue to benefit from the surgery.
+An MRI (if you do not have an implantable defibrillator or pacemaker) or PET scan is recommended to determine if you have enough healthy heart tissue to benefit from the surgery.
 You will need an echocardiogram to determine your heart’s pumping ability and the condition of your valves.
-In addition to the DOR operation in Hyderabad, you will need a cardiac catheterization within one year of it.
+In addition to the DOR operation, you will need a cardiac catheterization within one year of it.
 A chest X-ray, an electrocardiogram, and routine blood tests will also be conducted.

 How does the DOR procedure work?